gregorio-project/hyphen-la/patterns/generation/README.md

 # Generation of Latin hyphenation patterns

 The patterns for liturgical Latin `hyph.la.liturgical.txt` have been written by hand.
-They are improved continously.
+They are improved continuously.

 The patterns for classical Latin `hyph.la.classical.txt` and the Italian style patterns for medieval and modern Latin `hyph.la.phonetic.txt` have also been